 an invention disclosure, contact NAU Innovations

-at 928.523.5311 or email@example.com.
+at 928-523-5311 or firstname.lastname@example.org.

 A U.S. patent is a grant of legal right by the U.S. government.
 A patent grants the right to the patent holder to exclude others from making, selling or using (also referred to as “practicing”) the patented invention.
 What can be patented?

 Compositions of matter, processes, methods (including business methods), devices, objects, and, in some cases, computer programs.
 New plant varieties can be patented, and designs can also be patented.
 Am I required to disclose IP if it’s not patentable?

 How are patents obtained and how long does it take?